RandyRDavila/Linear-TxGraffiti/README.md

 python3 write_on_the_wall.py

 ```
 You will then see the following options displayed in the terminal.
+Enter in the integer corresponding to the graph invariant you would like to TxGraffiti to conjecture on.

 The invariants you may conjecture against are: